 Sometimes, it's because they want to depict issues they don't feel the media gives enough credit.
 Others, they want to give their child a starring role.
 But whatever the case, the work is written specifically for the author's child.

 A Sub-Trope of Doing It for the Art, where an author writes a work because they want to, not for profit.
-Can sometimes lead to Write Who You Know, where the author writes traits of people they knows into their work written for their children.
+Can sometimes lead to Write Who You Know, where the author writes traits of people they know into their work written for their children.

 Musical examples may overlap with Parental Love Song.